“Arghhhh! Conflict. Conflict is hard. Conflict will ALWAYS hard. Hunker down and get used to feeling awful!!!”

 For me… a lot.

 Many conflicts have little to do with ‘reality’, but mostly our own insecurities.
-When I unlearned my conflict anxiety, that simply stopped.
+After I unlearned my conflict anxiety, that simply stopped.

 Instead, conflict feels like I’m there to investigate, a detective looking for clues, a researcher testing a hypothesis.
 Other people might still get triggered in my direction, but I don’t feel emotionally threatened anymore.

-When conflict anxiety gets unlearned, conflicts become interesting, and even beautiful.
+After you unlearn your conflict anxiety, conflicts become interesting, and even beautiful.
 They become fun, riveting ways to learn about others.
-They become exploration: both of us can quickly hone in on your differences, and learn a lot quickly.
-Conflicts become a great way to make friends — fights become play.
+Like exploration: both of you can quickly hone in on your differences, and learn a lot quickly.
+Conflicts become a great way to make friends—fights become play.

 Yeah https://en.wikipedia.org/wiki/Agonism